Log in links for this page

-To request a replacement vehicle title in person, bring a completed Application for Duplicate Certificate of Title and applicable fee to:
+To request a replacement certificate of title in person, bring a completed Application for Duplicate Certificate of Title and applicable fee to:

-You can pay with cash, check, or money order.
+You can pay with cash, check, credit/debit card, or money order.
 Since payment methods vary by location, check what’s accepted at the site you will be visiting.

 To request a replacement title by mail, you must send your completed application with a check or money order payable to MassDOT to: